d-sargent/platypi/fontbakery/fontbakery-report.md

  * U+200A HAIR SPACE: not included in any glyphset definition
  * U+2016 DOUBLE VERTICAL LINE: not included in any glyphset definition
  * U+2021 DOUBLE DAGGER: try adding adlam
- * U+202F NARROW NO-BREAK SPACE: try adding one of: yi, mongolian
+ * U+202F NARROW NO-BREAK SPACE: try adding one of: mongolian, yi
  * U+2030 PER MILLE SIGN: try adding adlam
  * U+205F MEDIUM MATHEMATICAL SPACE: not included in any glyphset definition
  * U+2070 SUPERSCRIPT ZERO: not included in any glyphset definition